s13rw81/equestrian-club-management-system/api_specs/logistics.md

 The schema of the document will be similar to the following:
       ```json
       {
-         "logistics_company_id": "the id of the logistic_company what owns the provided truck`
+         "logistics_company_id": "the id of the logistic_company what owns the provided truck",
          "truck_id": "id of the truck of the client's choice",
          "pickup": {
             "lat": "the latitude of the pickup location",